scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

 annotation step in one or two steps per vesicle instead of having to annotate part by part in case of many discontinuities.
 On the other side, the false positives can be easily removed with the annotation tool.

-4. Set the parameter "Membrane scale factor" to 8 voxels.
+4. Set the parameter "Membrane scale factor" to *8* voxels.
 This parameter is used to define the effective neighbourhood of the membranes considered in the calculations (voting process).
 Hence, this value is recommended to be low for thin membranes and high for thick membranes, and considering the sampling rate of the tomograms whose vesicles are going to be segmented.

-5. Set the parameter "Membrane strength threshold" to 0.01.
+5. Set the parameter "Membrane strength threshold" to *0.01*.
 This parameter is used to tune the amount of output membrane points and remove false positives.
 Lower values will provide more membrane points, at the risk of generating false positives.
 Thus, this is a critical value when an annotation step is going to be carried out, because a very low value will make most of the structures found in the tomogram to be connected, so it won't be possible to annotate them separately.
 On the other hand, higher values will provide a higher probability of the structures to be disconnected, but if the value is too high more discontinuities may be present in the structures detected.

+6. Set the parameter "Sigma for the initial gaussian processing" to *0.5*.
+The input tomogram is subjected to an initial Gaussian filtering aiming at reducing the noise so as to determine the derivatives more robustly.
+By default, a standard deviation of 1.0 voxel is considered.
+If the membranes are very thin or are very close to each other, use lower values (e.g. 0.5).

-6. Set the parameter "Keep all the generated files" to Yes to save all the intermediate results obtained in the different steps carried out internally by tomosegmemTV.
+7. Set the parameter "Keep all the generated files" to *Yes* to save all the intermediate results obtained in the different steps carried out internally by tomosegmemTV.